By Nchimunya Miyoba

 The Unions said Prof Luo has abrogated the provisions of the law under section 24 of the education laws and scholarship act of 2016.

-This is contained in a joint statement made available to the media by the three staff unions, CBU Senior Administrative Professional and Technical Staff Union, CBU Academic Union and the CBU Allied Workers Union respectively.
+This is contained in a joint statement made available to the media the three staff unions, CBU Senior Administrative Professional and Technical Staff Union, CBU Academic Union and the CBU Allied Workers Union respectively.